 As the snow melts, temperatures rise and homeowners in the Midwest finally get outside, it becomes time for some important routine maintenance on our homes.
-Maintaining the exterior of your home — from your roofing to your siding, gutters and windows — will not only leave everything looking more beautiful, it will help protect the investment you have made in your home.
+Maintaining the exterior of your home — from your roofing to your siding, gutters, and windows — will not only leave everything looking more beautiful, but it will also help protect the investment you have made in your home.

 Where should you begin?
-There’s a simple checklist that homeowners can follow when it comes to cleaning, inspecting and maintaining the exterior of their home.
+There’s a simple checklist that homeowners can follow when it comes to cleaning, inspecting, and maintaining the exterior of their homes.

 Roofing Maintenance Checklist